With the largest lake system and one of the longest beaches in the Southern Hemisphere, Gippsland offers some of Victoria’s best touring adventures.

 By Sue Gough Henly

 The wilderness region of Gippsland is enormous.
-From the city of Melbourne it stretches north-east to Victoria’s border with New South Wales (a distance of 542 kilometres, or 337 miles), covering the entire south-east corner of the Australian continent.
+From the city of Melbourne it stretches 542 kilometres (337 miles) north-east to Victoria’s border with New South Wales, covering the entire south-east corner of the Australian continent.
 It offers a host of wilderness and wildlife, great drives and gourmet treats.

 - See wildlife and wilderness at Wilsons Promontory